minkcv/vm/docs/getting_started.md

 - `-d` to debug the program.
 See debugging.md for more information.
 - `&> /dev/null` at the end to suppress print statements.

-Consider creating a shell script for your program that is similar to the included `games/mars.sh` script.
+Consider creating a shell script for your program that is similar to the included `games/mars.sh` or `games/breakout.sh` scripts.